 3. Knowing whether your child scores as a judger (slow-and-steady wins the race personality type) or perceiver (energized by deadlines personality type) on learning personality tests can help you play to their strengths from both organizational and time management perspectives and turn homework headaches into study success.

 At a high level, judgers perform better with outboxes and day timers, while perceivers do best with inboxes and at-a-glance calendars.
 But the differences go even deeper than this and have been studied by social scientists for decades.

 4. Getting a sense of how your class as a whole prefers to learn can help teachers plan or seek out curriculum that will engage and motivate their current class mix.
-It’s easy—and free—to administer learning personality tests for your whole class in the computer lab in under 30 minutes by using a tool like Kidzmet’s preference profile.
+It’s easy—and free—to administer learning personality tests such as the Personal Learning Styles Inventory on the top left of the home page at HowtoLearn.com.

 While there are a variety of ways to stretch students beyond their comfort levels, most of these techniques are based upon meeting learners where they are academically.
 Using temperament to differentiate instruction can take these insights a step further and provide you with a framework for curriculum upon which you can design more engaging lesson plans.

 5. When hiring a tutor, it’s crucial to make sure that your child naturally learns in a similar way in order to get the maximum amount of return out of this significant spend.
-Parents can have both their child and potential tutors take learning personality tests for free on Kidzmet.com to determine which tutor is the best fit for the student.
+Parents can have both their child and potential tutors take the free Learning Styles Inventory on the home page at HowtoLearn.com to determine which tutor is the best fit for the student.

-There are many other reasons to make sure your children or students take learning personality tests in early elementary school, because their primary cognitive processes give clues to how each child not only likes to learn, but provides insight into:
+There are many other reasons to make sure your children or students take learning styles inventories in early elementary school, because their primary cognitive processes give clues to how each child not only likes to learn, but provides insight into:

 - how to approach new concepts